akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The hollow thump

 Beatrice fumbled with the ties of her apron, her fingers still clumsy with sleep.
+This was her seventh winter and it was a chilly one.
 The strings were too short or her hands were too cold.
-She could not tell which.

 ‘Here.’
 Her mother turned her by the shoulders.
 ‘Do you want to make your own bread today?’
 She knotted the ties at the small of her back.